borglab/gtsam.org/_posts/2021-02-07-uncertainties.md

 These expressions are not equivalent as we already discussed because rigid-body transformations do not commute.
 However, _both make sense_, under specific conventions.
 We will be more explicit now by introducing the concept of **reference frames** in our notation.

 Let us say that the robot trajectory in space is expressed in a fixed frame -we will called it the _world frame_ $W$.
-The robot itself defines a coordinate frame in its body, the _body frame_ $W$.
+The robot itself defines a coordinate frame in its body, the _body frame_ $B$.

-We say we are defining the **pose of the robot body $B$ expressed in the world frame $W$ using the right-hand convention** by using the following notation:
+By doing this we are definint the **pose of the robot body $B$ expressed in the world frame $W$ using the right-hand convention** by using the following notation:

 $\mathbf{T}_{WB}$